drfreder/king-and-frederickson/README.md

-success rate for predicting author gender for the arXiv dataset than for the bioRxiv dataset (see below), reflecting the fact that arXiv preprints are more likely to list large consortia as authors (e.g., CMS Collaboration), have authors who provide only first initials, or have authors who have names not in the U.S. Social Security names database.
+success rate for predicting author gender for the arXiv dataset than for the bioRxiv dataset (see below), reflecting the fact that arXiv preprints are more likely to list large consortia as authors (e.g., CMS Collaboration) or have authors who have names not in the U.S. Social Security names database.

 For just the comparison of March 15-April 15, 2020 with the same dates in 2019, there are 28711 arXiv preprints with 67309 authors for whom we inferred gender.

 ### Comparing arXiv preprint authorships between Mar/Apr 2019 and Mar/Apr 2020, by gender

 How many men versus women authorships of preprints were there in Mar/Apr 2020, compared to the same dates last year?
 Note: this is not the number of unique authors; it includes authors who submitted multiple preprints.
-Thus, 1 “authorship” equals 1 author on 1
+Thus, 1 “authorship” equals 1 author on 1 paper.
-paper.

 ``` r
 all <- as.data.frame(ungroup(df.full %>% group_by(year) %>% summarize(Female = sum(female.n, na.rm=TRUE), Male = sum(male.n, na.rm=TRUE)))) #Summarize by year